j23414/j23414.github.com/_posts/2015-01-31-hello-online-world.md

 ---
 {% include JB/setup %}

-Hello online, vast, annonymous, growing world.
+Hello online, vast, anonymous, growing world.
 I am a relatively unimportant programmer taking her first steps into the world of Jekyll and github.
 I hope to use this website to build a portfolio of some of my work and document some of the milestones.